thdecn/thdecn.github.io/content/posts/mlir-03.md

 keywords: ["mlir", "modular", "arithmetic", "tech", "blog"]
 draft: false
 tags: ["mlir"]
-summary: Week 20 --- Reading the docs for some theory, Part 1.
+summary: Week 20, San Francisco --- Reading the docs for some theory, Part 1.
 ---

 This week, we have a more theory-heavy post.